davidsteed/awscdkstaticsite/README.md

 This project provides scripts to enable this to be done using a single command that can be incorporated into a CI/CD pipeline.

-Custom security headers can be specified in the file cdk/bin/cdk.ts
+Custom security headers can be specified in the file cdk/bin/cdk.ts.
+The example given allows inline scripts to be run.
+You can create a react web site without an inline script you can set You can set INLINE_RUNTIME_CHUNK environment variable to false or you could add the script to the headder - For more information see https://medium.com/@nrshahri/csp-cra-324dd83fe5ff

 To test the scripts you can generate a react website using the following commands run from the project root directory